material-components/material-components-web-react/packages/line-ripple/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element.
+className | string | Classes to be applied to the root element. style | object | Inline styles of root element.